gmesch/mesch.org/drive/README.md

   mail conversaions into folders that correspond to the label of the conversation.

+## TODO

+* load scripts with a loader service
+* handle events with jsaction
+* maybe use jscompiler and closure to configure jsaction

 ## Notes

+### Make API key and oauth client configurable in the client

+* Create a page that lets you store API client and OAuth client in local storage of the browser.
+* Let the app read API key and OAuth client from local storage.
+* Alternative is to supply the keys in URL parameters.
+This would leak them in referrers.
+So they would need to be taken off the URL and put into local storage too.

+### Configure a bazel workspace

+### Use jsaction to handle events

+### Use a loader service to load scripts

+### Use jstemplate for rendering content

+Add jstemplate as submodule under `/vnd/jstemplate` and use it.

 ### Tokens for page apps at file:// URLs